7 takeaways from Biden's win in the 2020 presidential race - KESQ

 Biden executed on that promise, winning Wisconsin, Michigan and Pennsylvania, according to CNN projections — all states that went to Trump four years earlier.

-Biden’s campaign looked to other battlegrounds across the Sun Belt, and — in addition to winning every state Hillary Clinton won four years ago, as long as his edge in Nevada holds — is currently leading in Arizona and Georgia.
+Biden’s campaign looked to other battlegrounds across the Sun Belt, and — in addition to winning every state Hillary Clinton won four years ago — is currently leading in Arizona and Georgia.

 But the “blue wall” was his primary focus, and what ultimately cemented his victory.
 Biden spent the final two days of the race barnstorming Pennsylvania, and then spent Election Day revisiting old haunts, including his childhood home in Scranton.

-Note: This story has been updated with CNN’s Nevada projection.